syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Presentation.md

 ## Caption Summaries

 Grid provides built-in support for caption summaries, where the summary values are displayed in the group caption cells.
 You can have only one caption summary row for a grid table.
 The GridDataControl.CaptionSummaryRow property is used to set up a caption summary.
-The caption summary is enabled by setting the ShowGroupSummaryInCaptionproperty to true.
+The caption summary is enabled by setting the ShowGroupSummaryInCaption property to true.

 {% highlight xaml %}